Motorcycle Helmet Laws

 - Motorcycle helmets are currently preventing $17 billion in societal harm annually, but another $8 billion in harm could be prevented if all motorcyclists wore helmets.

-- Per vehicle mile traveled, motorcyclists were more than 26 times more likely to die in a traffic crash than occupants of passenger cars.
+- Per vehicle mile traveled, motorcyclists were nearly 28 times more frequently killed in a traffic crash than occupants of passenger cars in traffic crashes.

-- In Michigan, which repealed its all-rider law in 2012, there would have been 26 fewer motorcycle crash deaths (a 21% reduction) if the helmet mandate was still in place, according to the University of Michigan Transportation Research Institute.
-Additionally, in the remainder of the year after the helmet repeal was enacted (April of 2012), only 74% of motorcyclists involved in crashes were helmeted, compared to 98% in the same time period of the previous four years.
+- In Michigan, which repealed its all-rider law in 2012, there would have been 26 fewer motorcycle crash deaths (a 21 percent reduction) if the helmet mandate was still in place, according to the University of Michigan Transportation Research Institute.
+Additionally, in the remainder of the year, after the helmet repeal was enacted (April of 2012), only 74 percent of motorcyclists involved in crashes were helmeted, compared to 98 percent in the same time period of the previous four years.

 - Helmets are currently saving $2.7 billion in economic costs annually.

-- By an overwhelming majority (80%), Americans favor state laws requiring all motorcyclists to wear helmets.
+- By an overwhelming majority (more than 82 percent), Americans favor state laws requiring all motorcyclists to wear helmets.

-- Motorcycle helmets reduce the risk of head injury by 69% and reduce the risk of death by 42%.
+- Motorcycle helmets reduce the risk of head injury by 69 percent and reduce the risk of death by 42 percent.

 - When crashes occur, motorcyclists need adequate head protection to prevent one of the leading causes of death and disability in America — head injuries.